 The Pharisee party was very strong and very angry because of Roman cruelty.
-When Christians preached about Jesus, the Pharisees thought they were talking like Sadducees, friends of Rome and traitors to their own people.
+When Christians preached about Jesus, the Pharisees mistook them for Sadducees, friends of Rome and traitors to their own people.

 Why even HAVE a New Testament (Covenant)?
 What was wrong with the Old one?

 Torah (Law of Moses)

 Read, Pray, Sing